Las Vegas Sands Corp. research snapshot

 Business qualityLVS owns and operates large-scale integrated resorts in Macao and Singapore, where customers pay for casino gaming, hotel rooms, retail, food and beverage, entertainment, and convention access.High

-MoatThe moat comes from scarce gaming concessions, destination-scale real estate, premium-mass customer relationships, location, retail and convention ecosystems, and large capital requirements.Medium-high
+MoatThe moat comes from scarce gaming concessions, destination-scale real estate, premium-mass and VIP customer relationships, location, retail and convention ecosystems, and large capital requirements.Medium-high

-ValuationAt $46.06, verified math shows about 17.00x TTM EPS, 13.59x free cash flow per share, and a 2.61% dividend yield.
-Book value per share is unusually low because buybacks and leverage make PB less useful.High
+ValuationAt $48.89, verified math shows about 18.95x TTM EPS, 14.77x forward EPS, 11.72x free cash flow per share, and a 2.45% dividend yield.
+Book value per share is distorted by buybacks and leverage, so PB is not useful.High

-Risk levelRisk is moderate-high because the asset quality is strong, but revenue is concentrated in Macao and Singapore and debt is meaningful relative to equity.Medium-high
+Risk levelRisk is moderate-high because revenue is concentrated in Macao and Singapore, VIP hold is volatile, and debt is large relative to equity, even though asset quality is strong.Medium-high

-AI confidenceDescriptive confidence is high because public data is rich.
-Forecast confidence is medium because return outcomes depend on China travel, regulation, resort expansion returns, capital allocation, and market multiples.High data confidence
+AI confidenceDescriptive confidence is high because public data is rich and cross-validated.
+Forecast confidence is medium because outcomes depend on China travel, hold, regulation, resort expansion returns, capital allocation, and market multiples.High data confidence

 Investment certaintyInvestment certainty is medium.
-The business can compound if Asian resort demand grows, but the current thesis needs sustained free cash flow and disciplined leverage.Medium
+The business can compound if Asian resort demand and share gains persist, but the current thesis needs Macao EBITDA to move back toward the $600 to $700 million quarterly run rate.Medium

 LVS AI stock forecast